 |6.
 Collateral||No collateral is required.||Most of the time, collateral is required (especially when the amount is huge).|

 Internal and external sources of finance are both critical, but the companies should know where to use what.

 The right approach uses the right proportion of internal and external financing.
 If the company funds too much from its resources, it would be difficult for the company to expand the business.
 At the same time, if the company depends too much on external sources of finance, then the cost of capital would be huge.
 So, the company needs to know how to fund its immediate or long-term requirements.

 Internal vs. External Financing Video

-This article is a guide to the key differences between internal vs. external financing, along with infographics and comparative charts and practical examples.
-You may also have a look at these following articles
+This article is a guide to the key differences between internal vs. external financing, infographics, comparative charts, and practical examples.
+You may also have a look at the following articles.